iASL-Gifu/roadside-guardian/README.md

 ### 1. Environment Configuration (`setup-ros-env-rsu.sh`)

-Before launching any nodes, you must configure your ROS 2 domain to prevent crosstalk and appropriately isolate the RSU and Ego vehicle networks.
+Before launching any nodes, you must configure your ROS 2 domain to prevent crosstalk and appropriately isolate the RSU and Ego vehicle networks. **Note**: You must source this script in *every* new terminal you open before running the subsequent commands.

 ```bash
 source setup-ros-env-rsu.sh